 The 15th amendment:

 The 15th amendment is the notion that any citizen of the United States has the right to vote, regardless of their race and color of their skin.
-This amendment also mentions those with a “previous condition of servitude”, which therefore gives the right to former slaves.
+This constitutional amendment also mentions those with a “previous condition of servitude”, which therefore gives the right to former slaves.

 The 16th amendment: